 Nadi Shodhan is a breathing exercise known as Anulom-Vilom pranayama or alternate nostril breathing.
 It is one of the basic breathing exercises practised in yoga and meditation sessions.
 Derived from the Sanskrit language, Nadi means subtle energy channels, and Shodhan means cleaning or purification.
 In simple terms, Nadi Shodhan refers to the ‘cleaning of energy channels’ or ‘clearing of channels of circulation.

 Nadi Shodhan cleans and purifies your body’s energy channels to bring balance between mind and body.
-Yogic texts say your nadis get blocked due to stress, trauma, or an unhealthy lifestyle, leading to various issues like low mental energy, irritation, illness, anxiety, etc. You need to clear your nadis to ensure a smooth energy flow in your body.
+Yogic texts say your nadis get blocked due to stress, trauma, or an unhealthy lifestyle, leading to issues like low mental energy, irritation, illness, anxiety, etc. It would help if you cleared your nadis to ensure a smooth energy flow in your body.
 When performed correctly, even for five minutes, Nadi Shodhan can relax your body and relieve your mental stress.

 How to do Nadi Shodhan: A step-by-step guide